 Current and Past Research

-My research interests are broadly focused on the ecology of birds and mammals.
+My research interests are broadly focused on the ecology and conservation of birds and mammals.
 While I have conducted research on a variety of mammals including collared peccary, kangaroo rats, and bats, the majority of my research since arriving at Texas State has focused on birds, and more specifically waterbirds.

 Broadly, I am interested in both ecological and evolutionary studies of birds but likewise interested in applied research on birds, specifically the conservation and management of bird populations.